Dave Marsh: Criticism of musicians

-Marsh has been characterised as a "grumpy rock and roll journalist" due to his acerbic comments on popular musicians whom he dislikes.
+Marsh was sometimes referred to as a "grumpy rock and roll journalist" due to his acerbic comments on popular musicians whom he disliked.
 In 1976, he wrote that Led Zeppelin had an "insurmountable flaw" in drummer John Bonham, whom he saw as "something like clinically incompetent" and responsible for marring every Zeppelin album to date.

-In 1977, Marsh described Queen frontman Freddie Mercury – who is regarded as one of the best rock singers of all time – as possessing a "passable pop voice".
-Marsh wrote in 1978: "Queen isn't here just to entertain.
-This group has come to make it clear exactly who is superior and who is inferior.
-Its anthem, 'We Will Rock You', is a marching order: you will not rock us, we will rock you.
-Indeed, Queen may be the first truly fascist rock band...[I] wonder why anyone would indulge these creeps and their polluting ideas."
+In 1977, he described acclaimed Queen singer Freddie Mercury as possessing a "passable pop voice", and described "We Will Rock You" as a "marching order: you will not rock us, we will rock you.
+Indeed, Queen may be the first truly fascist rock band. ...
+[I] wonder why anyone would indulge these creeps and their polluting ideas."

-Marsh described Bob Seger's 1980 album Against the Wind as "absolutely cowardly".
-He was much more supportive of Seger's earlier work.
+In 1975, Marsh said of Bob Dylan's well-received Blood on the Tracks: "The long songs, particularly, suffer from flat, tangled imagery, and the music, with all its hints at the old glory, is often incompetently performed.
+I suppose it's all a matter of what you're willing to settle for."
+Marsh described Bob Seger's 1980 album Against the Wind as "absolutely cowardly", despite being supportive of his earlier work.

-In the 1983 Rolling Stone Record Guide, Marsh called Journey "a dead end for San Francisco area rock", and their music "calculated".
-He awarded every single Journey album released up to that point – seven studio albums, a compilation album and a live album – the minimum possible score of 1/5 stars.
-When asked about Marsh's unrelenting derision of Journey on a 1986 television program during which other critics had defended the band, lead singer Steve Perry called Marsh "an unusual little man who all too often thinks that his subjective opinions translate to inarguable fact".

-Also in the 1983 Rolling Stone Record Guide, Marsh described Air Supply as "The most calculated and soulless pseudo-group of its kind, which is saying something".
+In the 1983 Rolling Stone Record Guide, Marsh called Journey "calculated" and "a dead end for San Francisco area rock", awarding their entire discography the minimum score of 1/5 stars.
+Journey singer Steve Perry called Marsh "an unusual little man who all too often thinks that his subjective opinions translate to inarguable fact".
+In the same book, Marsh described Air Supply as the "most calculated and soulless pseudo-group of its kind, which is saying something".
 In 1989, Marsh referred to the Grateful Dead as the "worst band in creation".